Command-line tools

 While the --public-listen

-flag is convenient, running a separate relay process allows the HTTP communications to be isolated from the main drand
+flag is convenient, running a seperate relay process allows the HTTP communications to be isolated from the

 process, which limits the attack surface of the drand